fabien-roy/glo-3112-project/backend/README.md

 Some of the following steps recommend using Docker.
 To use Docker Compose, refer to the main [README.md](../README.md).

+**Since our backend does not hold much logic, everything is tested with end-to-end tests.
+Our Postman collections and env vars are available in [`resources`](resources).

 ## Installation

 Run the following commands in this directory.